GitHub Actions Error: Resource not accessible by integration

 -

-- Look for the specific job and step that failed.
-The error message "Resource not accessible by integration" will usually appear in the logs for that step.
+- Locate the specific job and step that failed.
+The error message "Resource not accessible by integration" will be clearly visible, often accompanied by details about which resource or action was denied.
+This context is crucial.
+For example, it might say

 -

-- Crucially, consult the documentation for the specific action you are using.
-Many actions clearly state the minimum
+GITHUB_TOKENpermissions). - For Marketplace Actions: Check the documentation for the third-party action you are using.
+Reputable actions usually explicitly state the

 -